right9code/right9ov/01 - BACKEND/_DummyPDFs/The Passport -- Chase Hughes -- ( WeLib.org )/The Passport -- Chase Hughes -- ( WeLib.md

 TRUTH: This is true if you are in a relationship and it is not overdone.
 Occasional gifts for special occasions and random times are allowed.

-MYTH: You should call her all the time.

----

-# CHASE HUGHES

-TRUTH: WOMEN need a man who will be okay with not talking to her every second of the day.
+MYTH: You should call her all the time.TRUTH: WOMEN need a man who will be okay with not talking to her every second of the day.
 If you are independent, it shows that you have your own life to live and are able to continue it without needing to talk to her 24-7.
 If you are genuinely busy and focused on yourself and your life, this trait will come naturally.

 MYTH: Women don't like sex.
 TRUTH: Women like sex as much as men do, if not more.
 Women need to convey this attitude so only the real men who know women will be able to walk through the firewall.
 It is a game; she's not a bitch.